 - BEST FOR NOISE ABSORPTION: Roberts 70-193A Felt Cushion Roll Underlayment

 Types of Laminate Underlayments

-Selecting the right type of underlayment is essential to successful laminate flooring installation.
-Underlayment comes in three different types, each of which is suited to certain types of subflooring.
+Selecting the right type of underlayment is essential to successful laminate flooring installation or removal.
+Underlayment for laminate flooring comes in three different types, each of which is suited to certain types of subflooring.
 Keep in mind that some subflooring comes with attached underlayment, in which case you do not need to purchase or install the underlayment.

 Combination underlayment combines a foam layer with a vapor barrier that protects laminate flooring against moisture.
-The vapor barrier layer allows this type of underlayment to work with concrete subfloors as well as OSB and plywood.
+The vapor barrier layer on combination foam underlayment allows this type of underlayment to work with concrete subfloors as well as OSB and plywood.

-Cork is a premium underlayment used to reduce noise.
+Cork is a premium underlayment for laminate flooring as it is used to reduce noise.
 It also has natural antimicrobial properties that prevent mold growth between the laminate flooring and the subfloor.
-Cork also provides ample cushioning, is a good insulator, and absorbs sound well.
-Cork is also significantly more expensive than foam or combination underlayment, costing nearly twice as much.
+Cork underlayment also provides ample cushioning, is a good insulator, and absorbs sound well.
+Cork is also significantly more expensive than foam or combination foam underlayment, costing nearly twice as much.

-Features to Look for in the Best Laminate Underlayment
+What to Consider When Choosing the Best Laminate Underlayment

 Selecting the proper underlayment depends on a variety of factors, including the type of subfloor it will cover.
 The underlayment’s thermal rating, thickness, and sound absorption qualities should also be taken into account.